DigitaleDeltaOrg/dd-api-spec/README.md

 # Digital Delta API Specification Version 2.0

+This specification describes the Digital Delta API Version 2.0 (DD-API 2.0).
+It is meant for both implementers and consumers of the Digital Delta API specifications.

+## About the Digital Delta 2.0 specification

 Version 2.0 of the Digital Delta API builds on the foundation as specified in [version 1.0](https://github.com/DigitaleDeltaOrg/dd-api-spec/blob/master/README.md).

-See the [Digital Delta project](http://www.digitaldelta.nu/en/phase-3-operational-phase/item340) for some back ground information.
+See the [Digital Delta project](http://www.digitaldelta.nu/en/phase-3-operational-phase/item340) for some background information.

 The changes in version 2.0 compared to 1.0 can be summarized as: